jpaulm/javafbp/README.md

 JavaFBP-WebSockets
 ---

-There is also a small GitHub project called javafbp-websockets, which contains two generalized components supporting WebSockets, and a simple test component and network - it can be found at https://github.com/jpaulm/javafbp-websockets .
+There is also a small GitHub project called `javafbp-websockets`, which contains two generalized components supporting WebSockets, and a simple test component and network - it can be found at https://github.com/jpaulm/javafbp-websockets .

 Prerequisites
 ---